git4humans/git4humans/README.md

 ### Linux & macOS

-You can install on Linux & macOS by downloading appropriate zip file from the [release page](releases).
+You can install on Linux & macOS by downloading appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases).
 Then unzip it at any location of your choice.

-The last thing to do is add the path of your **git4humans** directory to the **PATH** environment variable:
+Then add the path of your **git4humans** directory to the **PATH** environment variable:

 ```shell
 PATH=/path/to/your/git4humans:$PATH
 ```
-You can check if it's successfully installed by typing the following shell command:
+You can check your installation by typing the following shell command:

 ```shell
 gt